 Please do not be alarmed if you find your own story reflected in these examples.
 We are all crazy in some ways.
 In case you do recognise the story of some crazy parent type, make sure you share this post with them and their kin.
 We live in crazy times and our world could use a little more love and understanding, instead of all the craziness.

-How to view this article: Each section is created as a gallery slideshow.
-Tap on the left and right corner to see different photos in each section.
+How to view this article: The secret is to go slow.
+There are interesting elements in each illustration.
+They’ll only become evident when you notice carefully.
 At the end of the article are some beautiful activity links for you to try out.
 Experience the magic for yourself and make your life a little less crazy!

 All kids hold the superpower of driving their parents crazy.